Close Cohen

 Senior leaders are accustomed to preparation before execution, so it’s natural they seek us out for support when preparing to take their candidacy to market.
 Our streamlined approach for busy senior leaders is focused on successfully nailing the interview loop through smart preparation.
 We’ve coached hundreds of executives and leaders in this journey and identified 3 steps you cannot skip: Research, Network, and Rehearsal.
 These are the fundamentals of a competitive approach.

-1. Research is Crucial
+1. Research is Crucia

 Arriving with deep knowledge of the company, role, and market signals how you approach any project, from this candidacy to the initiatives you’ll be leading once you land the position.